Joint TAA-OAA Definition and Guidance for Icing Conditions

 2.1.
 This advisory is applicable to all aircraft fleets operated by the Canadian Armed Forces (CAF).

-2.2 This advisory establishes the baseline against which the TAA and OAA interpret a prohibition or permission granted in an Approved Flight Manual (AFM) and/or Aircraft Operating Instructions (AOI) for flight in icing and/or snow conditions.
+2.2 This advisory establishes the baseline against which the TAA and OAA interpret and provide guidance on a prohibition or permission granted in a Flight Manual (FM) and/or Aircraft Operating Instructions (AOI) for flight in icing and/or snow conditions.
 It provides supplementary guidance and procedural means to operate in such conditions.
-The information contained herein shall be read in conjunction with the AFM and/or AOI for each fleet.
-Where a conflict exists between this advisory and an AFM/AOI, the AFM/AOI shall take precedence.
+The information contained herein shall be read in conjunction with the FM and/or AOI for each fleet.
+Where a conflict exists between this advisory and a FM/AOI, the FM/AOI shall take precedence.

 3. Related Material

 2. Aircraft.
-The term 'aircraft' applies equally to all fixed-wing aircraft and rotorcraft, regardless of weight.
+Any machine capable of deriving support in the atmosphere from reactions of the air (reference 3.2.a).
+The term 'aircraft' applies equally to fixed-wing aircraft, rotorcraft, and Uncrewed Aircraft (UA) regardless of weight.

-3. Area Forecast Amendment (AIRMET).
-Information message to advise pilots of the occurrence or expected occurrence of weather phenomena that may affect the safety of aircraft operations and that were not already included in the Graphic Area Forecast (GFA).
+4. Area Forecast Amendment (AIRMET).
+Information message to advise pilots of the occurrence or expected occurrence of weather phenomena, which may affect the safety of aircraft operations, and which were not already included in the Graphical Area Forecast (GFA).

 11. Weather Check Flight.
 A flight conducted to validate forecasted weather conditions over a specific geographic area.
 Such flights shall be defined and conducted in accordance with local flying orders.

-2. Federal Aviation Administration (FAA) Advisory Circular 91-74A – Pilot Guide: Flight in Icing Conditions, dated 31 December 2007;
+2. Federal Aviation Administration (FAA) Advisory Circular (AC) 91-74B – Pilot Guide: Flight in Icing Conditions, dated 8 October 2015

 4. Discussion

-1. As suggested in the TAM (Regulatory Reference 3.2.a), aircraft may include allowances or prohibitions for Flight in Icing Conditions.
+1. As stipulated in the TAM (reference 3.2.a), aircraft may include allowances or prohibitions for Flight in Icing Conditions.
 The TAM does not, however, provide a definition for such conditions.
-These allowances or limitations with respect to icing are generally documented in the AFMs.
+These allowances or limitations with respect to icing are generally documented in the FMs.

-3. The training material available to the operators at Regulatory References 3.2.b through 3.2.d provides most of the necessary knowledge on the physics of the atmosphere, ice formation and its effects on aircraft.
+3. The training material available to the operators (references 3.2.b through 3.2.d) provides most of the necessary knowledge on the physics of the atmosphere, ice formation and its effects on aircraft.
 However, it fails to establish a clear and unambiguous definition that could be used by all operators.

-Below are the definitions and interpretations of terms and conditions to be used when referring to aircraft limitations/allowances or to supplement current AFM and operational limitations, guidance and procedures where they exist:
+Below are the definitions and interpretations of terms and conditions to be used when referring to aircraft limitations/allowances or to supplement current FM and operational limitations, guidance and procedures, where they exist:

 (1) Icing (Conditions);